workleap/wl-r2wc/README.md

 }
 ```

-⚠️Note!
+> [!WARNING]
  Children may be rendered in different DOM nodes.
 If that affects how `ThemeProvider` works, you need to adjust it.

-#### Sharing config
+#### Sharing config with a context

 There are scenarios where you want to pass down some configs that are being used by all widgets.
 For example: